apache/apex-malhar/README.md

 Issue tracking
 --------------------

-Github issues tracking is used for tracking issues for this repository.
-You can monitor the state of existing issues and their track their progress there.
+[Malhar JIRA](https://malhar.atlassian.net) issue tracking system is used for this project.
+You can monitor the state of existing issues and their track their progress at https://malhar.atlassian.net.

 Contributing
 --------------------